 Andrew’s philanthropic gift is the largest single donation by a private individual in the history of the University.

 “I am very pleased to be able to support UniSA in this way and I strongly encourage others to do so.”
 Andrew Pridham

 UniSA’s Pridham Hall Launch

-The Pridham Foundation, which administers the philanthropic giving by the family of UniSA graduate Andrew Pridham, has presented a $5 million gift to the University of South Australia to support its new great hall, now under construction in the Adelaide CBD’s Hindley Street.
+The Pridham Foundation, which administers the philanthropic giving by the family of UniSA graduate Andrew Pridham, has presented a $5 million gift to the University of South Australia to support its great hall.

 Get a feel for what Pridham Hall will be like once built, as we take you on a fly through of the building.